 SECTION 1.4.
 Teachers earn sick leave during their ten-month work year.
 An employee must be at work or on paid leave 13 days within a month to earn sick leave.

 SECTION 1.5.
 Should an employee not complete a contract, all sick leave days used but unearned will be deducted from the last salary payment.
 An employee who is absent due to sick leave after tendering resignation will have a resignation effective date as of the last day actively at work unless a physician's statement of disability is provided.
 SECTION 1.6.
 Certified employees who are absent from work may remain on the requisition as long as the teacher is in-state pay status.
 However, that person will receive full pay for the remainder of unused sick leave.
 An employee will not be on payroll thereafter unless actually present.
 SECTION 1.7.
-Upon the approval of the (School Leader or other title), an employee may utilize sick leave for the following reasons:
+Upon the approval of the Executive Director an employee may utilize sick leave for the following reasons:

 absence due to illness or injury;

-absence due to exposure to contagious disease necessitated to protect the health of others who might be endangered by his/her attendance on duty;
+absence due to exposure to contagious disease necessitated to protect the health of others who might be endangered by their attendance on duty;

 absence due to an illness or death in the employee's immediate family.
 Immediate family includes spouse, children, mother, father, brothers, sisters, grandparents, in-law equivalent of the above and any relative residing in the employee's home.